jamessteeleii/horme-lab/content/post/why_horme/index.md

 But, I just couldn't get the term *Horme* out of my head.
 So I had to come up with somewhere to use... and so, **Horme Lab** was born!

 Language is a funny thing though, and even this bore the potential for confusion to arise.
-In Ancient Greek the work is written Ὁρμή and pronounced Ormí.
+In Ancient Greek the word is written Ὁρμή and pronounced Ormí.
 In modern Greek this word still exists though and means *momentum* in the Newtonian sense.

 So, to avoid confusion, I'm adopting the word as written in English: